 Join a highly-successful and hands-on science center in the city of Perth, Western Australia.
 Founded in 1988, this organization’s mission is to increase interest, participation, awareness, and capability by all Western Australians (WA) in science, technology, engineering, and mathematics (STEM).
 This organization runs programs and exhibitions designed to engage the WA community in science and technology.
 Their hands-on approach to learning attracts over 300,000 visitors each year to its facility in City West.
 Its Outreach arm tours extensively across the state, reaching over 165,000 West Australians.
 AFS has worked in partnership with this organization for over 8 years, with up to 3 volunteers per year enjoying placements there.

 This volunteer opportunity offers a unique experience in science communication, as well as working with children in a very positive and dynamic work environment.
 Volunteers will communicate about science with visitors and school students, run educational programs, help with special events, process memberships, and assist with a range of administrative tasks.
-The volunteer might even be asked to join the “Road Show,” joining the team in travelling around Western Australia taking different exhibits to schools!
+The volunteer might even be asked to join the “Road Show,” joining the team in traveling around Western Australia taking different exhibits to schools!
 This organization is a very well supported and organized volunteer program which includes great orientation, training, and support.

 Participants must volunteer for a minimum of 25 hours per week in their designated community placement.